acm-uiuc/til/_til/git/grep-for-a-pattern-on-another-branch.md

+---
-# Grep For A Pattern On Another Branch
+title: Grep For A Pattern On Another Branch
+category: git
+---

 Git has a built-in `grep` command that works essentially the same as the standard `grep` command that unix users are used to.
 The benefit of